Gas Grills Review

 Grill Material & Construction

-We discovered that the grills with a cook box made with a thicker gauge of stainless steel hold the heat in better, and grill grates made of cast iron retain heat more effectively.
-These grills took a little longer to heat up in our tests, but once they reached the desired temperature, they maintained their heat consistency well, even after their lids had been open for a few minutes while we turned and checked on the food.
-Thinner metal also bends more easily, and the side shelves made from a thinner gauge of steel felt flimsy and made us nervous when we moved the grills around the testing area.
+We discovered that gas grills with cook boxes made of a thicker stainless steel retain heat better.
+These grills took longer to heat up in our tests, but once they reached the desired temperature, they maintained their heat consistency well, even with their lids open for a few minutes while we checked on the food.
+Thinner steel was less efficient; it lost heat through the lid, leading to drier, overcooked meat.

 Bigger Isn't Always Better

 The grills we tested all had two to five primary burners.
 While more burners mean a larger grill with more room to cook and possibly more heat, we found that the grilling experience doesn't always get better when a grill has more burners or Btu.

 Our top-rated gas grills have three or four main burners, but what sets these three grills apart from the rest is their high quality, thicker construction, which gives them better heat consistency and retention.
 This let us cook juicier steaks and chicken on a medium setting, while we had to keep the grills with thinner construction on high to maintain a consistent temperature with the lid closed.

 Grill manufacturers use Btu, or British thermal units, to describe the propane output of their burners.
 But what does it really mean?
 A Btu is a unit of measurement that describes how much fuel your grill uses to generate heat.
 While this is a guide to the heat your grill can provide, a higher Btu rating doesn't always mean a grill efficiently produces and maintains heat.
 Again, the design of the grill is key in how effective the Btu output is.